isovalent/ebpf-docs/docs/linux/concepts/maps.md

 The `val` part of the `__array` parameter should contain a type describing the individual array elements.
 The values we would like to pre-populate should go into the value part of the struct initialization.

-The following examples shows how to pre-populate a map-in-map:
+The following examples show how to pre-populate a map-in-map:

 ```c
 struct inner_map {